Dynatrace/dynatrace-configuration-as-code-samples/well_architected_framework_validation/README.md

 - Enable Application security on your Dynatrace environment by following the instructions in this [link](https://docs.dynatrace.com/docs/shortlink/start-security#enable-appsec).

 #### Reliability
+- [Upgrade to Log Management and Analytics](https://docs.dynatrace.com/docs/observe-and-explore/logs/logs-upgrade/lma-upgrade) if you have classic log management
 - Enable detection of out of memory kills on your Kubernetes workload anomaly detection rules

   <img src="./readme-assets/oom-kills-detection.png"  width="50%" height="50%">